PE known issues

 Console and console services known issues

-These are the known issues for the console and console services in this release.
+The known issues in this release for the console and console services are described.

 Patching known issues